menachemgerst/BikeShare/README.md

-3. Omitted data from the analysis
+3. Omitted data from the analysis the following data is irelevant for the analysis and will not be insrted into the main table for analysis
 		a. test rides

 		b. rides that didn't happen (or bad data was collocted)

 4. Inserting all tabels into one main table